littlesun0727/PyTorch-Tutorial-Spring-2019/README.md

 Pytorch 1.01

 ## Notes:
-We have 2 recitations in total:
+We have 3 recitations in total:
 1. Introduction to Neural Networks and PyTorch.
+2. How to build a neural netowrk in PyTorch?
-2. GANs, ResNets, Autoencoders, VisualBackProp, Skip connections, Batch normalization.
+3. GANs, ResNets, Autoencoders, VisualBackProp, Skip connections, Batch normalization.

 ### Recitation 1:
 1. calculation: ways to calculate cosine similarity of vectors.